Quasi-Cyclic Stern Proof of Knowledge: Introduction

-The first proof of knowledge constructed from codes was introduced by Stern in 1993 \cite{Stern93} and is based on the syndrome decoding ($\SD$) problem.
+The first PoK for the $\SD$ problem was introduced by Stern in 1993 \cite{Stern93}.
 In 1997, V\'eron showed that using the general decoding problem ($\GSD$), one can design a protocol that is more efficient than the initial Stern proposal \cite{Veron97}.
 The $\SD$ and $\GSD$ problems are equivalent and differ only in the way used to represent the underlying code namely using a parity-check matrix in the former and using a generator matrix in the latter.
 Both protocols require 3 rounds to be executed and feature a soundness error equal to 2/3.
-In 2011, the CVE \cite{CVE11} and AGS \cite{AGS11} proofs of knowledge respectively improved the Stern and V\'eron protocols by lowering their soundness error to 1/2 using 5 rounds of execution.
-The CVE protocol is based on the q-ary $\SD$ problem while the AGS protocol relies on quasi-cyclicity and the $\QCGSD$ problem.
+In 2011, the CVE~\cite{CVE11} and AGS~\cite{AGS11} PoK respectively improved the Stern and V\'eron protocols by lowering their soundness error to 1/2 (asymptotically close to 1/2 for AGS) using 5 rounds of execution.
+The CVE protocol is based on the $\SD$ problem over $\Fq$ while the AGS protocol relies on the $\QCGSD$ problem namely the $\GSD$ problem instantiated with a Quasi-Cyclic~(QC) matrix.
 An issue with respect to the zero-knowledge property of $\GSD$ based protocols (Véron and AGS) has been identified in \cite{ZKissue} and have been fixed in \cite{ISIT21}.
 Some of these protocols have also been adapted in the rank metric setting, see \cite{Chen95, RankStern11, RankVeron19} for instance.

-Amongst these constructions, AGS leads to the smallest signature size once the Fiat-Shamir heuristic is applied.
-This is due to the fact that it features a soundness of $1/2$ and relies on the $\GSD$ problem which allows to substitute vectors of size $n$ to vectors of size $n/2$ in some parts of the protocol.
-In this paper, we show that although this property is quite desirable, one can actually design a more efficient protocol from the $\SD$ problem.
-Indeed, we introduce an optimization for $\SD$ based protocols that allows to substitute a vector of size $n$ by a seed thus outperforming the natural advantage of $\GSD$ based constructions.

-\textbf{Contributions.} We introduce the Quasi-Cyclic Stern protocol which is a new proof of knowledge for syndrome decoding as well as two new optimizations for code-based proofs of knowledge.
-The first optimization is suitable for all existing protocols while the second one can't be applied to $\GSD$ based protocol such as AGS.
-In practice, our new protocol leads to a signature scheme whose signature size is $17.5 \%$ smaller than existing constructions.
+Recently, several proposals have used the MPC in the head paradigm in order to achieve a negligible soundness error of $1/N$ for some parameter~$N$.
+The GPS \cite{GPS21} construction achieves such a small soundness error by relying on the SD problem over $\Fq$ while the FJR \cite{FJR21} and BGKM \cite{BGKM22} proposals rely on the SD problem over $\Ft$.
+However, these constructions induce a performance overhead with respect to previous approaches.